 Louise enjoys being involved in the community and has held many positions on various committees in and around Morven and in schools that her children are attending.

-Louise feels that now is the time that she can give to ICPA who lobby so effectively on behalf of all and hopes that she is able to use some of her experiences to help keep pushing for equity in education for all isolated children.
+Louise feels that now is the time that she can give to ICPA who lobby so effectively on behalf of all and hopes that she is able to use some of her experiences to help achieve equity in education for all isolated children.

-Current Portfolios: Specific Needs (Head), Communications & Travel.
+Current Portfolios: Specific Needs (Leader), Boarding Schools, Hostels, Communications and Travel

-Wendy lives at "Merchison Park" Glenmorgan with her husband Andrew and their four daughters.
+Background: Wendy lives at "Merchison Park" Glenmorgan with her husband Andrew and their four daughters – Annabelle, Kate, Peggy and Jane.
 Together they run their cattle and mixed cropping business.
 All the girls have attended the local small primary school Teelba State School where Wendy also works part time as a Teacher Aide.
-The eldest two are now at boarding school on the coast.
+The eldest three are now at boarding school at St Hilda’s on the coast.

-Wendy joined the Westmar Inglestone Branch when the girls were little and is now Secretary for the branch.
+Wendy joined the Westmar Inglestone Branch when the girls were little and has previously been Secretary for the branch.
 Wendy attended her first conference in Mt Isa, when the debate was all about prep being introduced!
-Since then Wendy has also been a part of the organising committee of two State Conferences (Goondiwindi and Toowoomba) and also this year’s Federal Conference in Brisbane.
+Since then Wendy has also been a part of the organising committee of three State Conferences (Goondiwindi, Toowoomba and St George) and also the Federal Conference in Brisbane.

 Wendy joined State Council to work with fellow, like minded, people who have a passion for all levels of education for our greatest assets, our children and the opportunity to have the hands on ability to help lobby for all ages and stages.

-Kelly lives on a Property West of Texas Qld, where she and her husband Dan run the Family Rural Operations consisting of cropping and Cattle.
-Kelly has educated her children through Distance Education in Dubbo before moving to Texas.
-One child attends the local State Primary School and two are away at Boarding school in Toowoomba and 2 children are away at University, one is Brisbane and the other at the Gold Coast.
+Background: Kelly lives on a property west of Texas Qld, where she and her husband Dan run the family rural operations consisting of cropping and Cattle.
+Kelly has educated her children through distance education in Dubbo before moving to Texas.
+One child currently attends Texas State P-10 School, one is boarding at Fairholme College in Toowoomba and 3 children are away at University.
+(One is at QUT Brisbane and the two at BOND University on the Gold Coast.)

 Kelly is an active member of her local community and has held many roles on community organizations over the years.
-She has been involved in the Texas Little Athletics, Texas Swimming club and race director of the local Triathlon for 5 years.
+She has been involved in the Texas Little Athletics, Texas Swimming club and race director of the local Triathlon.